Editor’s Note: This post has been updated with new content. 🙂

 Scott Fraser and Jonathan Freedman conducted some interesting research on how to get people to say yes to something they normally would say no to.

-Guess how many people complied?
+Guess how many people said yes this time?

 - Are you a divorce lawyer who wants to drive free consultations?
 Ask your visitors how long they’ve been married and how many kids they have.